zxli49/DATA550-Final-Project/README.md

 # DATA550 Final Project Repository

-## Generate Final Report
+## Synchronize Package Repository and Generate Final Report

 1. Ensure you have RStudio installed on your system.
 2. Clone this repository to your local machine.
-3. Set your working directory in RStudio.
+3. Make sure package `renv` is installed and the project environment is activated.
+4. Run the command `make install` in the terminal to synchronize the package repository.
-4. Run the command `make final_report.html` in the terminal.
+5. Run the command `make final_report.html` in the terminal.

 ## Code Description